joamaro97/configure-ad/README.md

 <h1>Active Directory Configuration Steps </h1>
 Now, with Active Directory installed, we can proceed with configuring it.
-For this part, I will allow access to a client (which would be through the other VM) while also creating user accounts to mimic a usual Active Directory ecosystem <br />
+For this part, I will allow access to a client (which would be through the other VM) while also creating user accounts to mimic a usual Active Directory ecosystem. <br />

 </p>